November 30th, 2016 – New Haven， Connecticut

 November 14th, 2016 – New York, New York

 Spent the last few days in New York where I got a chance to sit down with Dr. Lorenz Studer who pioneered the major technique being used around the world to differentiate stem cells into dopamine producing cells.
 Also got the opportunity to sit in on a private research meeting put on by the Michael J. Fox Foundation and meet some of the people running the organization and shake hands with that brash kid himself who used to drive around on the big screen in a Delorean, where is the hover board you promised we’d have by now Michael!?

 Dr. Studer was very generous with his time and patiently answered my barrage of questions in his office at the Rockefeller labs.
 His approach is similar to that of Dr. Loring’s lab at Scripps.
 Both create dopamine producing neurons by differentiating stem cells which will then be transplanted back into the patient’s brain.
 Both have shown remarkable results in their trials on lab rats and both are working with the FDA.
 Where they differ raises a lot of interesting questions about the eventual efficacy of stem cell based therapies.

-There is skepticism in the medical community as to whether either of these approaches will ultimately prove successful.
-This stems from the mixed results that were had from similar(though much cruder) human trials carried out in the 90’s, as well as from the fact that the putamen, the part of the brain where the cells will be placed, does not naturally house any dopaminergic cells just the post synaptic vesicles so introducing neurons into an area where they are not ‘supposed’ to be may have unforeseeable consequences, plus there is the risk of tumorous growths but the researchers I spoke to believe this claim to be unfounded as mature differentiated neurons no longer divide.
+There is also skepticism in the medical community as to whether any of these approaches will ultimately prove successful.
+This stems from the mixed results that were had from similar(though much cruder) human trials carried out in the 90’s, as well as from the fact that the putamen, the part of the brain where the cells will be placed, does not naturally house any dopaminergic cells, just the post synaptic cells so introducing neurons into an area where they are not ‘supposed’ to be may have unforeseeable consequences.

 Michael J. Fox Foundation Research Talk